tinphamdev/linkedin-passport-auth-with-express-typescript/README.md

-# Linkedin login/signup authentication with express and passport.
-How to implement a Linkedin login authentication system in nodeJs express using passport
+# Linkedin login/signup authentication with express and passport

 # How to start: